pantsudev/krkrz_ecosystem_guide/README.md

 Wherever the document names the author of a system, you should mentally append `(and contributors)`.
 Comments and pull requests welcome.

+### Disclaimer

+This document effortlessly mixes my own conjecture and estimates with actual documented fact.
+Don't take any of this as holy scripture.
+This is just a starting point.
+Let me know where I'm wrong.

 # Systems

 ## KRKR2 / KiriKiri2
 KRKR2 aka KiriKiri2 is a game engine that executes its own TJS script language, somewhat similar to JavaScript.
 It was created and developed by W.Dee as a rewrite of their original KiriKiri engine.
-KRKR2 has been thoroughly outdated for well over a decade, and no sane person would make new games with it.
+KRKR2 has been thoroughly outdated for well over a decade, and is generally not used by new projects.
 - KRKR2 Source tree: https://github.com/krkrz/krkr2/tree/master/kirikiri2/trunk (Time-frozen/Read-only copy)

 ## KRKRZ / KiriKiriZ